-- 1. Entrances with a vertical rise or drop greater than one foot have a ramp or step to provide access. - 2.
-If a step is used, it should be constructed in such a way that it can bear the weight of several workers, or workers carrying in any equipment, tools, and materials necessary to construct a new home. - 3.
-All stairs or ramps have handrails if the vertical rise is greater than 36" (0.90m).
-Railings provide a means of fall protection and offer a safe handhold when using a set of stairs or a ramp. - 4.
-Stair treads be level front to back and side to side. - 5.
-Temporary stairs have a 2x6 board placed on the bottom of the stair, from stringer to stringer, to prevent uneven settling. - 6.
-All ramps be a minimum of 24" (600mm) wide with 2x4 cleats at 16" O.K.
-(600mm). - 7.
-Cleats be nailed with a minimum of two (2) nails per plank. - 8.
-Floor joist material (TJI) not be used for ramps. - 9.
-Dimensioned lumber with a minimum depth of 1 1/2" (38mm) be used for the construction of ramps. - 10.
-Do not use any material that is not sound (large knots or split). - 11.
-Ramp slope not exceed 3 Horizontal to 1 Vertical (3:1).
+- 1. Entrances with a vertical rise or drop greater than one foot need a ramp or step to provide access.
+RPL lots with no front availability or access for emergency vehicles, rear access may be installed as an alternative. - 2.
+If a step is used, it should be constructed in such a way that it can bear the weight of several workers carrying any equipment, tools, and materials necessary to construct a new home. - 3.
+All stairs or ramps need handrails installed. - 4.
+Stair treads shall be level front to back and side to side. - 5.
+Metal ramps and front access will be installed once framing is completed.
+(Alberta Only) - 6.
+Floor joist material (TJI) shall not be used for ramps. - 7.
+Do not use any material that is not sound (large knots or split). - 8.
+Ramp slope will not exceed 3 horizontal to 1 vertical (3:1).